 - Inspirational or spiritual reading—I recommend you never start your day with news, which is often filled with horror, tragedy, or crisis.
 I would also avoid social media and even the internet, which might distract you.
 Many great thinkers like Stephen Covey or John Maxwell recommend you read some form of ancient literature which can help transcend the thinking of the modern culture and instead reflect on centuries or even millennia of wisdom and insights.
 Choose to start your day with hope and encouragement.

 - Meditation or prayer—Often, reading something inspirational can serve as something to meditate or pray about.
-Meditation apps like Headspace can be very helpful at about $13 bucks a month.
+Meditation apps like Headspace can be very helpful at about $13 bucks a month (I have no affiliation).
 My wife and I like to pray together every morning to connect and focus on what’s most important, and some studies have shown that daily couples prayer even reduces divorce rates (see link at bottom).

-- Eat good fuel—Food is one of the most basic things to impact your energy throughout the day.
+- Consume proper fuel—Food is one of the most basic things to impact your energy throughout the day.
 Don’t roll up to the starting line of your day on an empty gas tank or low octane fuel.

 - Do your 2 most important tasks before noon—I can’t emphasize this one enough.
 I recommend you identify the most important tasks for every day, the ones that take you closer to your life dreams and business objectives.
 Generally speaking, the later in the day you wait to complete your most important tasks, the greater the likelihood they won’t be completed.
 Plus, I love the feeling of accomplishment I get when I have finished my most important task of the day by mid-morning!
 Also, most successful people recommend you pick no more than 2-3 really important things to do each day.
 Otherwise, you run the risk of losing sight of what is most important, and you don’t gain the psychological momentum of feeling like you accomplished something when you endlessly add to your list.